6 common projector problems after installing a new lamp

-Here are solutions to the six most common problems that happen after installing a new projector lamp!
+Here are solutions to the six most common projector problems happening after installing a new projector lamp

 Problem #1: My projector won’t turn on after I’ve installed my new lamp.

 Solution: Check the power cord, lamp cover and lamp connections.

 Before contacting customer service, be sure to first check that the projector power cord is plugged in and properly secured.
 Check the back lamp cover – if it’s loose the projector won’t turn on.
 If this doesn’t solve the problem, then open up the lamp cover and check the lamp connections.
 If the screws are too loose or too tight, the projector will not turn on.

 Problem #2: My projector is getting too hot after replacing the lamp